xpack/vscode-xpack-extension-ts/README.md

 ## Known Issues

-- **npm** picks `package.json` from xPack dependencies, which is generally not useful; the workaround is to add a property to the project `.vscode/settings.json`:
+- unless told not to do so, **npm** picks `package.json` from anywhere in the folders, including the xPack dependencies, which is generally not useful; the workaround is to add a `npm.exclude` property to the project `.vscode/settings.json`:

 ```json
 "npm.exclude": "**/xpacks/**"